 Latency refers to the amount of time it takes for a signal to travel to its destination and back.
 For Example, the time it takes for a signal to travel from your device to your ISP servers and back.
 Since latency is a measure of delay, the lower latency, the better!

-Factors affecting Speedtest
+Factors affecting Internet Speedtest

 The Internet speed shown to you by speed test websites is not accurate!
 Yes, it is actively and passively affected by a number of factors:

-Different devices have different WiFi radio reception capabilities and thus their speeds depend on physical factors like signal strength, distance from the source, etc.
+Different devices have different WiFi radio reception capabilities and thus their speeds depend on physical factors like signal strength, distance from the source, etc. Then the device capabilities like processor, ram and type of disk have a role to play as well since they have their own operating speeds which can make your browser appear faster or slower.

 It is also sometimes possible that your WiFi router is not able to render and support the full bandwidth of your service provider.
+Mostly happens in case of outdated hardware.

 Drivers act like bridges between your hardware network card (that takes in and processes electrical inputs from LAN/WiFi Antenna) and your software/interfaces.
 A fault there can compromise speed, connectivity, latency, etc.